microsoft/Azure-Kinect-Sensor-SDK/src/python/k4a/docs/testing.md

 These are tests that for some reason always fail.
 They affect a small subset of the Python K4A API.
 They are annonated as such so that automated test pipelines will not get hung up.
 The annotations will be removed whenever the tests are fixed to be passing.

+When running the Test_K4A_AzureKinect tests, these may take a very long time.
+Consider running these tests one by one.

+When running the Test_Transformation_AzureKinect tests, this may take a very long time.
+Consider running these tests one by one.
+Additionally, the tests capture live data and may fail if the data cannot be transformed from one camera to another.
+For example, this may happen if the selected pixel to transform is an invalid pixel in the depth image just because the data at that pixel is not in the range of depths that the depth sensor can see.